xpufx/reddit-comments-overkill/README.md

 **Before using this script:**
 - This will **permanently delete** your Reddit comments
 - Comments from the last 10 days are preserved by default (configurable)
+- Set `DAYS_TO_PRESERVE` to 0 to delete all comments regardless of age
 - Use at your own risk - always backup important comments
 - The script includes safety features but cannot guarantee against account issues